marcusjoshm/FLIM-FRET-analysis/README.md

 ### Setting up the Input Directory

-- All `.bin` files must be in folders in the input directory.
-You can have separate folders for each experimental condition.
+- **All `.bin` files must be in subdirectories** within the input directory - they cannot be placed directly in the root directory
-- There should be a `FITC.bin` file in the input directory, not in a folder.
+- You can organize these subdirectories however you want - by experimental condition, sample type, region, etc.
+- **`FITC.bin`** can be placed anywhere in the directory tree (root or subdirectories)
-- There should be a `calibration.csv` file in the input directory with the phi and modulation values entered for every `.bin` file.
+- **`calibration.csv`** must be in the root input directory with the phi and modulation values entered for every `.bin` file

 ## Creating the Calibration File